-, Pay 1 life, Sacrifice Marsh Flats: Search your library for a Plains or Swamp card and put it onto the battlefield, then shuffle your library.
+, Pay 1 life, Sacrifice this: Search your library for a Plains or Swamp card, put it onto the battlefield, then shuffle your library.

 Combos Browse all

 Marsh Flats Discussion